Written by: Nomama Mei and Catherine Browne

 This is a spreading shrub that bears bright yellow daisy flowers in winter/spring followed by edible purple berries, which give this variety its common name.
 Monilifera means ‘bearing necklace’, which comes from the fact that the fruit is arranged in neat circles on the plant.

 We need to be very conscious of water resource usage in South Africa, and the Botanical Society of South Africa encourages you to plant indigenous and water wise options and think before developing your garden.
+Gardening for drought is good for your garden, and good for the Planet.
 There are many water wise beautiful varieties out there and not only are these good choices for the environment, they make gardening easy as you need to water them less and it’s ok if you forget!

 Please remember the national water restrictions and rules regarding water usage and particularly watering of your gardens.
 Google your area to find out what restrictions are in place and please adhere to them.